ZX-80/Channel-F-Images/converter/README.md

 ## Configuration

 For convenience, a config file can be created to store terminal arguments.
-The arguments will be run as if they were entered on the command line.
+The arguments will be run as if they were entered on the command line, but can be overridden if needed.
 It can then be used like so:

 `bin2chf game.bin --config example.txt`